geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 This results in a lovely balance:

-* There are not that many developers of GeoServer, do not have lot of geospatial data to test with.
+* The GeoServer developer has already tested on the data and data sources they got handy.

-* The users of GeoServer have access to so much amazing geospatial data to test with.
+* The users of GeoServer have access to a much greater variety in data and and use cases to test with.

   *Please try out this release candidate and let us know how it works for you.*